taylorhawks/dsc-4-final-project/README.md

 1. **GitHub Repo:** Now that you’ve completed your project in Jupyter Notebooks, push your work to GitHub and paste that link to the right.
 (If you need help doing so, review the resources [here](https://docs.google.com/spreadsheets/d/1CNGDhjcQZDRx2sWByd2v-mgUOjy13Cd_hQYVXPuzEDE/edit#gid=0).)
 _Reminder: Make sure to also add and commit a pdf of your non-technical presentation to the repository with a file name of presentation.pdf._
 2. **Blog Post:** Include a link to your blog post.
-3. **Record Walkthrough:** Include a link to your video walkthrough.

-Hit "I'm done" to wrap it up.
-You will receive an email in order to schedule your review with your instructor.

 ## Summary